Francisco Orts Llorca

-Francisco Orts Llorca was a physician, anatomist and embryologist.
+Francisco Orts Llorca (1905-1993) was a physician, anatomist and embryologist who worked as a Professor of Anatomy at the University of Madrid.

 Biography

 Llorca was born in city of Tampico, Mexico in the year 1905 in a Spanish family.
 His father was a sailor.
 At the age of three, his family moved to live in Benidorm (Marina Baja).
 Llorca graduated in Medicine and Surgery from the University of Valencia in 1928.
 In 1935, he was appointed as the chair of anatomy at the University of Cádiz.